JerryJohnThomas/ProceduralGeneration_RL/README.md

 World
 1. Create a World &#9745;
-2. Create a starting and ending point - [x]
+2. Create a starting and ending point &#9745;
-3. create dynamic slab inserts - [x]
+3. create dynamic slab inserts &#9745;

 Agent
 1. Create a Player